-In the first figure (a), the coal is intact and the equal and opposite forces are acting as stresses on the future boundary surfaces, as shown, in equilibrium.
-In the second figure (b), the excavation has been created, thus removing the balancing stresses that were acting at the boundary surfaces, and the excavation and surrounding rock and coal is
+In the first part of the figure (a), the coal is intact and the equal and opposite forces are acting as stresses on the future boundary surfaces, as shown, in equilibrium.
+In the second part of the figure (b), the excavation has been created, thus removing the balancing stresses that were acting at the boundary surfaces, and the excavation and surrounding rock and coal are instantaneously in a state of imbalance.
+The rock and coal then respond to this mining-induced stress change by deforming in response, as shown in part (c), resulting in the stresses that were previously acting on the boundary surfaces being redistributed around the excavation, as they cannot act on a free surface.

 Now consider the process of stress redistribution associated with the excavation process (again, only focusing on vertical stress, for simplicity).
 Figure 12 illustrates the same sequential steps of excavation creation.
-In the top figure (a), prior to mining, the vertical stress acting on the coal seam is uniformly distributed.
+In sketch (a), prior to mining, the vertical stress acting on the coal seam is uniformly distributed.

 Figure 12.
-Abutment stresses associated with excavations and increasing spans (source: UNSW Sydney, 2014)
+Abutment stresses associated with excavations and increasing spans (UNSW Sydney 2014)

-In sketch (b), once the excavation is created, the vertical stress that once acted through the rock (or coal seam) that has now been excavated must be redistributed onto the ribs and into the adjacent solid coal, in the form of abutment stresses, which are now greater in magnitude than the pre-mining level but diminish rapidly with distance into the solid coal.
+In sketch (b), when the excavation is created, the vertical stress that once acted through the rock (or coal seam) that has now been excavated must be redistributed onto the ribs and into the adjacent solid coal, in the form of abutment stresses.
+These are now greater in magnitude than the pre-mining level but diminish rapidly with distance into the solid coal.
 Sketches (c) and (d) show the effect of further increasing the span of the excavation.
 This has the effect of increasing the magnitude (and depth into the ribs) of the abutment stresses, up to a point where the span of the excavation exceeds the point at which it can remain stable.
 Sketch (d) shows where caving has occurred, resulting in a combination of overburden weight (hence vertical stress) acting on the caved material, together with the abutment stresses acting on the solid coal to the sides of the caved excavation (or panel).

-4.1.3 Caving and Sag Subsidence
+3.1.3 Caving and sag subsidence

-Figure 13 expands on the schematic provided in Figure 12 (d) to illustrate the main elements of the caving process and overlying strata bending that leads to surface subsidence in what is often referred to as sag subsidence.
-In Figure 13, the mining or extraction height is shown as h, the depth as H, the extracted panel width as W{panel} and the angle of draw, θ , indicated as the angle between a vertical line over the edge of the extraction panel, and the surface limit of measurable vertical subsidence (defined by a 20-mm limiting value).
+Figure 13 expands on the schematic shown in Figure 12(d) to illustrate the main elements of the caving process and overlying strata bending that leads to surface subsidence - often referred to as sag subsidence.
+In Figure 13, the mining or extraction height is shown as h; the depth as H; the extracted panel width as W{pa} ; and the angle of draw, θ , indicated as the angle between a vertical line over the edge of the extraction panel, and the surface limit of measurable vertical subsidence (defined by a 20 mm limiting value).

 This diagram shows the caved zone in the goaf immediately above the extracted seam, overlain by sheared strata and then a series of fractured but intact bending strata units.
-This bending extends out over the solid edges of the panel, again limited by the angle of draw, but will vary locally depending on individual strata properties such as stiffness, strength, thickness and structure.
-It is difficult to capture in this diagram, but it is important to also recognise that wherever bending between adjacent strata layers is taking place, there will also be bedding plane deformation, or shear movement occurring along the horizontal bedding planes, to allow the bending to occur.
+This bending extends out over the solid edges of the panel, again limited by the angle of draw.
+It will vary locally depending on individual strata properties such as stiffness, strength, thickness and structure.
+It is difficult to capture in this diagram but it is important to recognise that wherever bending between adjacent strata is taking place, there will also be bedding plane deformation, or shear movement occurring along the horizontal bedding planes, to allow the bending to occur.
 There may also be some bed separation between the different bending layers, depending on the degree of contrasting strata stiffness properties and thicknesses.